GandharN/Poetry/README.md

 # Poetry
-This is me learning to use git effectively.\n learning from the YT channel 'The coding train'. \n
+This is me learning to use git effectively. learning from the YT channel 'The coding train'.